ROAD SCHOLAR HAS CREATED 2 WOMEN-ONLY TRIPS JUST FOR THE ETHELS IN MARCH 2025! CHECK THEM OUT AND SIGN UP TODAY!

 Comment Icon

-In two years, this main Ethel Facebook page, with more than 140,000 followers, became one of the most engaged social channels across all of AARP.
+This main Ethel Facebook page, with more than 170,000 followers, has become one of the most engaged social channels across all of AARP.

 The closed group provides a safer space than a public Facebook page for women to share their real issues, concerns and questions with other older women.
 When one woman posted about losing her spouse, hundreds of comments of support came flooding in.
 The women — many lonely and seeking connection — have started meeting up in cities across the country for a walk or lunch or a trip to the theater.

 To subscribe to the free weekly Ethel e-newsletter, go here.
 To follow the main Ethel Facebook page, go here.
 To request to join the closed Ethel Circle Facebook group, go here.
+To request to join the closed Ethel On-The-Go group, go here.
 I know you will love it!
 And please share with the older women among your family and friends.

 Do you find it's harder to make friends the older you get?
 Let us know in the comments below.